assimbly/website/docs/modules/components.md

 # Components

-Components are processor for a specific integration platform (Camel, NiFi).
-The Camel components can also run in Assimbly runtime.
+A components processes a data message (sometimes also called a service or a processor).
+A component is mostly implemented for a specific integration platform (Camel, NiFi).
+The Camel components can also run in [Assimbly runtime](/docs/modules/runtime).

 ## Apache Nifi processors